1. PowerObject !

 We all know PowerBuilder apps work like a rock - surviving major O/S upgrades (even without any PB upgrades) - and can last 20 years, 50 years, 75 years, 100 years... as it is now future-proof with things like PowerServer.

 People have been saying for 25 years PB is going to die and it has survived because of this tiny leftover group doing just maintenance projects.
 This tiny group of passionate PB developers are going to retire in a few years from now - for sure.
 Maybe companies will find replacements with difficulty and paying even more (due to shortage of skilled PB developers) but those new hires will be more or less in the same age group who are about to retire in a couple of years too.
 It is like prolonging a patient's life with medications with no permanent cure but only imminent death with painful side-effects.
 Sure, PowerBuilder apps can last 100+ years but who is going to be there around to support PB apps - even a few years from now (leave alone 100+ years)?
 On the other hand, futuristic languages that were born to live in the cloud such as Java, C# will be around for much longer than 100 years with a vibrant and ACTIVE developer community still around to support them.
-PB may not have died in 25 years but just one generation change of PB developers and PB's death is imminent.
+PB may not have died in the last 25 years but just one generation change of PB developers and PB's death is imminent.
 There will be a dire attrition of PB developers soon - it is just a matter of time.
 Appeon's profits will prolly go down resulting in increase in license subscription fees.
 I don't know of any other technology that has this weird/bizarre situation.

 Companies who realize this imminent danger early on would move away from PowerBuilder - or - Appeon could bring more awareness in the industry about PB's cost-effective and rapid-app-development features - for the sake of its future.
 Things are not going to happen or change magically if we don’t do nothing!

 2) Bring back the Certifications.
 Every other technology has certifications except PB.
 There used to be Certified PowerBuilder Developer (CPD)'s from Powersoft and Sybase decades ago (when PowerBuilder was RULING the market and heck, there even used to be a pbjobs.com job board too exclusively for PB jobs) but not anymore - they were gone a long time ago!
-Grab the course materials from Sybase, update and add more to it, collaborate with universities like Western Governors University and others, offer PowerBuilder as a course track in addition to the C# and Java tracks they already have in Software Development degree programs.
-WGU is a huge online-only university churning out thousands of students every year, unlike traditional offline universities that can only churn out in dozens maybe.
+Grab the course materials from Sybase, update and add more to it, collaborate with universities like Western Governors University (WGU) and others, offer PowerBuilder as a course track in addition to the C# and Java tracks they already have in Software Development degree programs.
+WGU is a huge online-only university churning out thousands of students every year, unlike traditional offline universities that can only churn out students in dozens maybe.
 We can only imagine the amount of exposure PB can get from such strategic partnerships.

 You could also offer PowerBuilder at the Associate Degree level - as its main course topic (software development, commercial computing…).